Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/999

-The consequences of late filing can be burdensome, leading to penalties, interest charges, lost refunds, and potential legal issues.
-Here are some of the issues you can encounter if you are a late tax filer.
+The consequences of filing a late Income Tax Return can be burdensome, leading to penalties and potential legal issues.
+Here are some problems you can encounter if you are a late tax filer.

-Failing to file tax returns in a timely manner can lead to the forfeiture of potential tax refunds.
-In cases where individuals are eligible for refunds.
-Delaying the filing means delaying the receipt of these funds, which could have been put to better use or invested elsewhere.
+Failing to file tax returns on time can lead to the forfeiture of potential tax refunds.
+Additionally, delaying the filing means delaying the receipt of these funds, which could have been put to better use or invested elsewhere.

 Late filers are more likely to attract the unnecessary attention of tax authorities, leading to time and resource-consuming audits.
-This all could have been avoided if you had filed the taxes on time.
+This can be avoided by filing the returns on time.

-Late ITR filing can lead to reduced time for revising your ITR return.
-Under the ITA (Income Tax Act) of 1961, taxpayers have the right to revise their ITRs within one year of the end of the relevant assessment year.
+The penalty of filing an ITR can lead to reduced time for revising your ITR return.
+Under the ITA (Income Tax Act) of 1961, taxpayers have the right to revise their ITRs within one year.
 However, if you file your ITR after the due date, this time limit will be reduced.
 For example, if you file your ITR for the assessment year 2023-24 (FY 2022-23) after the due date of 31st July 2023, you will only have until 31st December 2023 to revise your return.

-As per different sections of ITA, there is a provision of penalty for late filing of ITR.
-These penalties are imposed when there are discrepancies or delays in filing the returns.
+The Income Tax Act includes an ITR late filing penalty when there is any discrepancy in filing the returns.
 These penalties can range from monetary penalties to imprisonment.

 Let us take a look at a few of them.